-Gaining internal buy-in for a BC program from peers and executive leadership is a common challenge for BC/DR professionals.
-Some have chosen to go about it alone.
+Gaining internal buy-in for a business continuity program from peers and leadership is a common challenge for BC/DR professionals.
 However, going it alone without strategic considerations from executive management and other core teams can be disastrous.
-For one thing, after Business Impact Analysis (BIA) is done, people won’t agree on criticality ratings in the BC process/system.
-This in turn will create confusion during the exercise, as you may not have set expectation properly.
-Getting internal buy-in for your BC/DR program will help you to develop and sustain a successful BC program in place.
+Identifying advocates for your continuity program will help you overcome many pitfalls and barriers in the BC planning process, equipping your team to develop and sustain a successful BC program.

 Creating internal champions for your program is actually easier than you might think.
 However, you may be asking yourself, “How do I actually go about doing this?”
-Below are a few tips that can help you in getting internal buy-in for your BC program
+Below are a few tips that can help you in gaining internal buy-in for your BC program:

 Time is a precious commodity.
-Think about others; your colleagues have responsibilities that they have to accomplish.
-When it comes to BC planning, many organizations tend to be heavy on the policy/regulation yet light on the implementation, making BC plans as rather unbearable.
-Make sure your BC plans are both action-oriented while at the same time having good policy in place.
-Simplify your BC plans, fewer pages is better!
-Be concise, clear and concrete; people are interested in knowing what they should do when a disaster occurs.
-Give your colleagues action-oriented checklist.
+Think about others; your colleagues have responsibilities and goals they have to accomplish.
+When it comes to BC planning, many organizations tend to be heavy on the policy/regulation, yet light on the implementation.
+Make sure your BC plans are both action-oriented and built on the foundation of a strong policy.
+Simplify your BC plans and be concise—people are interested in knowing what they should do when a disaster occurs.
+Give your colleagues an action-oriented checklist.

-Create a service-oriented BC team: be the one who is getting and providing data.
-Don’t just send out questionnaires; interview your colleagues in order to make it more personal.
+Create a service-oriented BC team.
+Be the one who is collecting and providing data.
+Don’t just send out questionnaires; interview your colleagues.
 In addition, think proactively.
-The data gathered for your BC plans can also be shared not just for one department, but across the organizational elements as well.
+The data gathered for your BC plans can also be shared not just with one team or department, but across your organization’s business units.

-There are numerous regulations that list BC Planning as a requirement: FFIEC, NCUA, FERC/NERC, FAA, FDA, OCC, ISO, BSI, FDIC and the list keeps adding each year.
-Educate your executives that BC planning is not a choice, it is a requirement.
+There are numerous regulators that list BC planning as a requirement, including the FFIEC, NCUA, FERC/NERC, FAA, FDA, OCC, ISO, BSI, and FDIC, among others.
+Educate your executives that implementing a business continuity program is not a choice; it is a requirement.